European shares start quarter with gains after PMI boost

 "The improving economic outlook, for example today's stronger PMI data, coupled with lower input costs (particularly energy costs) and higher overseas earnings thanks to the weaker euro, will drive an earnings upgrade cycle," said Neil Wilkinson, European fund manager at Royal London Asset Management, said.

-Italy's online fashion retailer Yoox rose 9.5 percent after various banks raised their target prices following reports of a merger deal with Net-A-Porter.
-The stock has risen nearly 34 percent this week since Reuters reported the retailers were in talks.
+Italy's online fashion retailer Yoox rose 8.3 percent after various banks raised their target prices following reports of a merger deal with Net-A-Porter.
+The stock has risen 32 percent this week since Reuters reported the retailers were in talks.

 Europe bourses in 2015: link.reuters.com/pap87v